NicodemusGurion/nicodemusgurion.github.io/islam/02-Muhammad.md

 🤮

-## Muhammad spit water in the face of a boy
+## He spit water in the face of a boy

 [Sahih al-Bukhari 189](https://sunnah.com/bukhari:189)